Information on the current terrorism threat level is published on the Australian National Security website.

 If you realise an attack is underway, stay calm.
 Look around you to see what is happening and determine what immediate steps you can take to protect yourself and others.
 You should:

 - follow instructions from emergency officers - evacuate or stay where you are until it is safe to leave

-- stay informed and listen to official reports and instructions on the radio and television.
+- stay informed and listen to official reports and instructions on the:

 If you receive a bomb threat call stay calm and follow the Australian Federal Police phone bomb-threat checklist.

 If you receive a package that appears out of the ordinary - eg from an unknown source, is badly wrapped or addressed, has oily stains, or excessive weight: